-They are the infinities (in reality and in formulas) that most scientists hate so much.
+They are the infinities (in reality and in formulas) that most scientists seem to hate so much.

 Now the charge (and spin and other quantum stuff) part becomes more important.
 Although charge wasn’t mentioned in "The 'invisible' part", it doesn't mean it wasn't there.
 All interactions of pure energy start to happen way below Planck lengths and this is what keeps us from detecting all of this directly.

-So the charges are very weak at first and continuous buildups make them a bit stronger.
+The charges are very weak at first and continuous buildups make them much stronger.
 They are still unimaginably weak.
-But also keep in mind that the process of the photon interacting with itself constantly everywhere is still ongoing.
+But also keep in mind that the process of energy interacting with itself constantly everywhere is still ongoing.
 So even though there are buildups of charges now, newly emerging charges can still cause any of the effects mentioned earlier.
-Because of the continuous photon interaction, some stronger (but still very weak) regions of these buildups of charges will either repeatedly cancel each other out or build up even more at some points causing some new emergent points of stronger weak charges.
-These are the charges that only have effects on very short distances.
+Because of the continuous energy interaction, some even stronger regions of these buildups of charges will either repeatedly cancel each other out or build up even more at some points causing some new emergent points of very strong charges.
+These are the charges that only have effect on extremely short distances.
 We call these effects forces, and because they seem like points to us we sometimes see this effect as particles.

-The accumulations of the various buildups of charges on top of the continuous interaction of the photon with itself causes bigger buildups of charges and forces that again will either form new photon interactions, particles of matter, or all off the above causing more of all of the above and now even more emergent effects of which some are new.
+The accumulations of the various buildups of charges on top of the continuous interaction of energy with itself causes bigger buildups of charges and forces that again will either form new energy interactions, particles of matter, or all off the above causing more of all of the above and now even more emergent effects of which some are new.